 These terms overlap and get used interchangeably, but there's a meaningful distinction.

 My husband is primarily a stag.
-But he also enjoys some cuckold elements — the teasing, the power dynamic, the key necklace I wear.
+But he also enjoys some cuckold elements, the teasing, the power dynamic, the key necklace I wear.
 We've built something that doesn't fit neatly into either category.
-Most real couples don't.
+A lot of couples don't.

 What He's Not